Horgix/click-count-infra/doc/src/fun.md

     echo "${MYID:-1}" > /tmp/zookeeper/myid

-It just fill a file with the Zookeeper ID, everything good here.
+It just fills a file with the Zookeeper ID, everything looks good here.
 Then, a few lines later:

     printf '%s' "$SERVERS" | awk 'BEGIN { RS = "," }; { printf "server.%i=%s:2888:3888\n", NR, $0 }' >> /opt/zookeeper/conf/zoo.cfg

-The important part here is the `server.%i`, with increment at each node in the list.
+The important part here is the `server.%i`, which increments at each node in the list.

 So, this environment variable: